awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-examples.md

 }
 ```

 You can create IAM policies that enable a user to start sessions to instances that are tagged with multiple tags\.
 The following policy enables the user to start sessions to instances that have both the specified tags applied to them\.
-If a user sends a command to an instance that is not tagged with both of these tags, the command result will include `AccessDenied`\.
+If a user sends a command to an instance that isn't tagged with both of these tags, the command result will include `AccessDenied`\.

 ```
 {